sthau/NetworkLockdown/README.md

 - run_alt.sh runs versions used for robustness checks in the appendix
 4) After all of the jobs have run, run the corresponding clean file
 - this will generate a folder with all of your output to transfer off of the cluster
+- be aware that there may be occasional issues with parallel computing features exiting without an error, but not writing anything into the output files
 5) Once off of the server, copy in the corresponding processing file into your output folder and run it to combine the partitioned results into single .mat files
 6) Move combined files to Figures folder and run the R script to generate the figures